 New (Mostly) Music, New Recordings

 After the triumph of Become Ocean in 2014, no one would have looked askance if John Luther Adams had decided to take a year off.
 But the man has a work ethic so there were actually not one but two fascinating new releases in 2015.
 The Wind In High Places is an exquisite collection featuring three works for strings.
-The title work, played to perfection by the JACK Quartet, is an ethereal work which asks the players to keep their hands off the fretboards and play only open strings and harmonics.
+The title work, played to perfection by the JACK Quartet, is an ethereal work that asks the players to keep their hands off the fretboards and play only open strings and harmonics.
 But knowing those technical details is not necessary to enjoy the airy tangles of harmonies woven together by Adams.
 The second piece, Canticles Of The Sky, was composed for 48 cellos and sounds like a ribbon of pure sound.
 You might find yourself breathing differently as you listen.
 The album closes with Dream of the Canyon Wren, also played by the JACK, a series of descending glissandos with some of the puckish wit of Harry Partch.
 The album is Adams in his prime, which means essential listening.

 Like Adams' music, the pieces on Clockworking by the Icelandic chamber ensemble Nordic Affect also seem in touch with the natural and physical world.
-From Beacon To Beacon, by Hafdís Bjarnadóttir, even features the sound of pounding surf or blowing winds among its spiky eplorations.
+From Beacon To Beacon, by Hafdís Bjarnadóttir, even features the sound of pounding surf or blowing winds among its spiky explorations.
 Special notice should be taken, here and elsewhere, of the sparkling harpsichord of Guðrún Óskarsdóttir.
 The six works were commissioned from five local composers (all women, I might add), including superstar Anna Thorvaldsdottir.
-But while Thorvaldsdottir is the most well known, I will now be keeping an ear out for the others, especially Maria Huld Markan Sigfúsdóttir, who wrote the instantly likeable opening and closing tracks.
+But while Thorvaldsdottir is the most well-known, I will now be keeping an ear out for the others, especially Maria Huld Markan Sigfúsdóttir, who wrote the instantly likable opening and closing tracks.
 If there was ever a new music song of the summer, 2015 would belong to Sigfúsdóttir's Clockworking.
 Another beautiful recording from Sono Luminus, too.

 On the darker end of the spectrum, we have The Soul is the Arena, three stunning works by Mario Diaz de Leon, including Luciform for flute and electronics performed by the great Claire Chase and the title track for bass clarinet and electronics, brilliantly played by Joshua Rubin.
 Both those works were previously released, however, the former on Chase's Density and the latter on Rubin's There Never Is No Light.
 So the only new work is the brooding and suspenseful Portals Before Dawn, played here by the International Contemporary Ensemble.
 It is a gorgeous and sophisticated work, signifying new levels of dynamic flexibility on the part of Diaz de Leon, so get to it whether or not you've already heard those other pieces.